swiftotter/driver/README.md

 * Driver runs whatever actions you would like (configured globally or per environment).
 * Driver dumps the transformed data, zips it and pushes it up to S3.

-For a 3-5GB database, this process could take 2 hours or more.
-The downtime (associated with `mysqldump`'s table locking) is only a couple of minutes.
-It take a while to run, but it also uses very few resources and is a background process so you won't be waiting for it.
+For a 3-5GB database, this process could take an hour or two.
+This depends on how many environments you are creating and what type of RDS instance you are using.
+This causes no downtime to the frontend thanks to the `--single-transaction` flag on `mysqldump`.
+Yes, it does take a while to run, but there is little tono impact on the frontend.

 ## Quickstart